sgillen/LC-Simulation/README.txt

 This was research code, one time use, and is an unapologetic mess.
 I don't suggest you use it, but it might be useful as a reference.

-Shout out to David Somers, who wrote a fair amount of this code, and guided me the math throughout.
+Shout out to David Somers, a former grad student in Munday Lab that guided me throughout the project.